 Former Cinclus (Vol. 1, 1978) and Fauna Norv. ser.
 C., Cinclus (Vol. 2-21, 1979-1999)

-Praxeology – A critical reflexive view on social practiceis an open access, online peer reviewed journal in the intersection between health research, educational research, the social sciences and the humanities.
+Praxeology – A critical reflexive view on social practices is an open access, online peer reviewed journal in the intersection between the health sciences, pedagogy, the social sciences and the humanities.
 The journal publishes peer reviewed articles and essays, in addition to book essays, book reviews, and op-ed pieces.

-The title Praxeologyand the subtitle critical reflexive view refer to historical epistemology, with particular orientation towards Pierre Bourdieu and a research tradition that has been developed in the Scandinavian countries, based on his theories and methods.
+The title Praxeology and the subtitle a critical reflexive view refer to historical epistemology, with particular orientation towards Pierre Bourdieu and the research tradition that has been developed in the Nordic countries based on his theories and methods.

 This open-access, peer reviewed electronic journal aims at publishing original research within the field of theatre studies.

 Voices is an Open Access peer reviewed journal that invites interdisciplinary dialogue and discussion about music, health, and social change.
 The journal nurtures a critical edge that refines the focus on inclusiveness, socio-cultural awareness, and social justice.
 We publish three issues per year, typically at the beginning of March, July and November.